Do you plan on adding some beach time to your Nice vacation? Then this overview of the best beaches in Nice is exactly what you need.

 Water quality

-From mid-May to the end of September the city of Nice monitors the water quality weekly.
+From mid-May to the end of September, the city of Nice monitors the water quality weekly.
 The results are published on this webpage.

 It’s in French but pretty straightforward: click on the most recent date to open the results, look for the beach or “plage” of your choice, and check the colors in the table.
 Blue indicates high quality, green is average, and red is a red flag.

 At least once a month, an additional water quality analysis is performed by the state agencies.
 The results of these tests can be consulted by visualizing them on a map or generating a pdf for the department “Alpes-Maritimes”.
+A stricter quality protocol based on the same results is available on this map.

 Overall, the water quality increases as you go further from the port.